A Guide to Propranolol

 Statistics show that propranolol is the third-most-popular beta blocker sold in the United Kingdom.

-What does propranolol do?
+How does propranolol work?

 Propranolol works to block the beta-adrenergic receptor, which releases the body’s natural stress hormone, adrenaline.
-This hormone makes your heart beat faster, so when it is blocked your heart rate is slowed down, which means that blood is pumped around your body with less force.
+This hormone makes your heartbeat faster, so when it is blocked your heart rate is slowed down, which means that blood is pumped around your body with less force.
 This makes it a lot easier for your heart to pump blood around your body without stress.

-By lowering how fast your heart beats, your blood pressure is lowered and your heart needs to contract less with each beat.
+By lowering how fast your heart beats, your blood pressure is lowered, and your heart needs to contract less with each beat.
 As a result, it does not need to work as hard.
 Although doctors will not usually prescribe propranolol for high blood pressure as a first line treatment, it is still commonly used for this reason, particularly for complicated high blood pressure.